Isaias66/Abraxas/userstories.md

 Acceptance Test: A diverse set of at least 6 unique abilities that will provide us (the users) with a good amount of ways to customize our character to fit our play style.

+## 5.1:
+As a consumer I would like to see useful abilities in the ability library.

+Elaboration:
+I would like to see useful abilities that will have an impact on the gameplay.
+For example please don't add a levetation ability if there are not any pits in the floor for the player to fall in or an ability that heals companians if there are no companians in the current version of the game.

+Constraints: None

+Effort Estimation: 1-2 on top of the 4-6 from the previous story

+Acceptance: Abilities that will have a least 3 uses in the game.

 ## 6: UI
 As a consumer I would like to see a user interface that is beneficial for the game and gives enough information regarding stats and cooldowns.